Kobazaaa/PompeiiResources/README.md

 ```

-## 📄 License & Resources
+## Licenses & Resources

-Assets in this repository are subject to their respective licenses, which you can find under the "model licences" subdirectory.<br>
+Assets in this repository are subject to their respective licenses, which you can find under the "licences" subdirectory.<br>

 |Model| Format                                |Source|
 |-----------|----------------------------------------|------------------|